MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/resource-group.md

 # Azure resource group design guide

 In Azure, a [resource group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview#resource-groups) is a logical container in which resources are grouped.
-Each resource deployed in Azure must be deployed into a resource group.
-Each resource can only be deployed into a single resource group.
+Each resource deployed in Azure must be deployed into a single resource group.

 ## Design considerations